sciencecorp/science-device-api/README.md

-# science-api-internal
+# science-device-api
-Protobuf definitions for internal services for Science
+Protobuf definitions for device related services at Science.